syndicate-storage/syndicate/AG/README.md

 Acquistion Gateway
 ==================

-Acquisition Gatways (AGs) can map file names to various entities such as SQL queries, shell commands etc and publish them in Syndicate volume.
+Acquisition Gatways (AGs) can map file names to various entities such as SQL queries, shell commands etc. and publish them in a Syndicate volume.